Skip to main content

 Removes the hole in your proverbial bucket

-Unless your business model doesn’t depend on repeat purchases, if you’re losing customers as quickly as you’re acquiring them, you won’t build a customer base that your business needs in order to grow.
+Unless your business model doesn’t depend on repeat purchases, if you’re losing customers as quickly as you’re acquiring them, you won’t build a customer base your business needs to grow.

 Better forecasting ability